 Executive officers are chosen by and serve at the discretion of the Board.
 Set forth below are the names and ages of our executive officers, along with certain biographical information, for all but Christopher A. Simon, our President and Chief Executive Officer.
-For Mr. Simon's biographical information, please see page 9.
+For Mr. Simon's biographical information, please see page 10.

-Michelle L. Basil, age 50, joined the Company in March 2017 as Executive Vice President, General Counsel.
+Michelle L. Basil, age 52, joined the Company in March 2017 as Executive Vice President, General Counsel.
 Ms. Basil was previously a Partner and Chair of the Life Sciences Practice Group at Nutter, McClennen & Fish LLP, a Boston-based law firm, where she practiced from September 1997 to March 2017.
 Ms. Basil focused her practice on corporate and securities law, including mergers and acquisitions, strategic partnerships and corporate governance matters, and represented both public and private companies, principally in the life sciences and medical technology industries.
 Ms. Basil is a member of the Board of Directors of the Massachusetts Medical Device Industry Council (MassMEDIC).
 She is admitted to the bar in Massachusetts and holds both a Bachelor of Arts and a Juris Doctor from the University of California at Berkeley.

-James C. D'Arecca, age 51, joined the Company as Executive Vice President, Chief Financial Officer in April 2022.
+James C. D'Arecca, age 53, joined the Company as Executive Vice President, Chief Financial Officer in April 2022.
 Mr. D'Arecca previously served as Chief Financial Officer of TherapeuticsMD, Inc., a women's healthcare company, from June 2020 to April 2022.
 Prior to joining TherapeuticsMD, Inc., Mr. D'Arecca served as the Senior Vice President and Chief Accounting Officer of Allergen plc (formerly known as Actavis plc), a global pharmaceutical company, from August 2013 until its merger with AbbVie Inc. in May 2020.
 Mr. D'Arecca served as Chief Accounting Officer at Bausch & Lomb prior to joining Actavis plc and earlier in his career held finance and business development positions of increasing responsibility at Merck & Co., Inc. and Schering-Plough Corporation.
 Mr. D'Arecca began his career at PricewaterhouseCoopers LLP from 1992 to 2005, where he had an industry focus on pharmaceuticals, medical devices, and consumer products.
+Mr. D'Arecca currently serves on the Board of Directors of Prestige Consumer Healthcare, Inc., a consumer products healthcare company.
 Mr. D'Arecca earned a Bachelor of Science in Accounting from Rutgers University and a Master of Business Administration from Columbia University.
 He is a Certified Public Accountant.